 Download The Watkins Way guide

 Follow this scenic route as a leisurely drive taking three to four days, depending on how long you linger at each stop.
-Alternatively, whizz around the back lanes and climb the inclines on two wheels.
+Alternatively, it makes a fantastic cycling route.

-The route begins in Woolhope, in the Wye Valley AONB, and makes its way through the Golden Valley, looking out to the Black Mountains.
+The Watkins Way starts in Woolhope, in the Wye Valley AONB, and makes its way through the Golden Valley, looking out to the Black Mountains.
 It then meanders through the black and white villages, before reaching Hereford.

 The 106-mile route can be completed on a single charge, based on the average range of an electric car.
 We recommend charging up at Ledbury, which is near Woolhope, before you begin.
 There are also charging points in Leominster and Hereford.